 As described throughout this Annual Report, during the year ended December 25, 2011 we acquired SecureInfo, Integral and Herley, each of which is now a wholly-owned subsidiary of ours.
-While our financial statements for the year ended December 25, 2011 include the results of (i) SecureInfo from the November 15, 2011 acquisition date through December 25, 2011, (ii) Integral from the July 27, 2011 acquisition date through December 25, 2011, and (iii) Herley from the March 25, 2011 acquisition date through December 25, 2011, in each case as permitted by the rules and regulations of the SEC, our management's assessment of our internal control over financial reporting for SecureInfo, Integral or Herley.
+While our financial statements for the year ended December 25, 2011 include the results of (i) SecureInfo from the November 15, 2011 acquisition date through December 25, 2011, (ii) Integral from the July 27, 2011 acquisition date through December 25, 2011, and (iii) Herley from the March 25, 2011 acquisition date through December 25, 2011, in each case as permitted by the rules and regulations of the SEC, our management's assessment of our internal control over financial reporting did not include an evaluation of the internal control over financial reporting for SecureInfo, Integral or Herley.
 Further, our management's conclusion regarding the effectiveness of our internal control over financial reporting as of December 25, 2011 does not extend to the internal control over financial reporting for SecureInfo, Integral or Herley.

 We are currently integrating policies, processes, technology and operations for the consolidated company and will continue to evaluate our internal control over financial reporting as we develop and execute our integration plans.
 Until the companies are fully integrated, we will maintain the operational integrity of each company's legacy internal control over financial reporting.
 SecureInfo constituted \$20.5 million of total assets as of December 25, 2011 and \$1.9 million of revenues for the year then ended.
-Integral constituted \$335.2 million of total assets as of December 25, 2011 and \$96.5 million of revenues for the year then ended.
+Integral constituted \$324.5 million of total assets as of December 25, 2011 and \$87.3 million of revenues for the year then ended.
 Herley constituted \$300.3 million of total assets as of December 25, 2011 and \$150.8 million of revenues for the year then ended.